jstemmer/go-junit-report/README.md

 | `-set-exit-code`      | set exit code to 1 if tests failed                                              |
 | `-subtest-mode`       | set subtest `mode`, modes are: `ignore-parent-results`, `exclude-parents`       |
 | `-version`            | print version and exit                                                          |

+## Go packages

+The test output parser and JUnit XML report generator are also available as Go packages.
+This can be helpful if you want to use the `go test` output parser or create your own custom JUnit reports for example.
+See the package documentation on pkg.go.dev for more information:

+- [github.com/jstemmer/go-junit-report/v2/parser/gotest]
+- [github.com/jstemmer/go-junit-report/v2/junit]

 ## Changelog